REFORMED CHURCH OF NEWTOWN

 1832, main building - 1858 Fellowship Hall

-The original building for this church was a small, octagonal wooden structure with a high-pitched roof, constructed in 1731.
-It was in use for almost one hundred years, even serving as an armory for the British during the Revolutionary War.
+Founded by Dutch settlers, the original building for this church was a small, octagonal wooden structure with a high-pitched roof, constructed in 1731.
+It was in use for almost one hundred years, and served as an armory for the British during the Revolutionary War.
 Demolished in 1831, it was replaced by the present Georgian-style sanctuary in 1832, incorporating the cornerstone of the preceding church into the new one’s foundation.
 The bell tower contains the bell from the original 1731 church building.
-The Fellowship Hall, built in the Greek revival tradition, was erected in 1858 as a chapel located closer to the street, but in 1906 it was moved back to line up with the church and connected to it by a covered passageway.
+The Greek Revival-style Fellowship Hall was built in 1858.
+Originally located closer to the street, it was moved in 1906 to line up with the church building and connected to it by a covered passageway.
 In 1954, a small wing was added to the rear of the Fellowship Hall to house offices and classrooms.
 The flat roofed porch on the church and the columned portico on the Fellowship Hall were both added after the original construction, although the exact dates are not known.
 Adjoining the Church building to the north is a small cemetery filled with simple tombstones dating from the early years of the church’s history.
 The Reformed Church of Elmhurst is a NYC Individual Landmark and listed on the State and National Register of Historic Places.